engl5674/engl5674s18/_schedule/schedule.md

             'Burke (1950/1969).
 Traditional principles of rhetoric.
 Chapter 2 in A rhetoric of motives (pp. 49-65).
 University of California Press.', 'Haas, C. (1996).
 Chapters 1 & 2 in Writing technology: Studies on the materiality of literacy (pp. 1-47).
 New York, NY: Routledge.', '<del>Clark, D. (2010).
 Shaped and Shaping Tools: The rhetorical nature of technical communication technologies.
 Spilka, Ed., Digital literacy for Technical communication, (pp. 85-102).
 New York, NY: Routledge.</del>' ]
-          assign: [ 'Use annotations in Google Drive' ]
+          assign: [ 'Use-annotations in Google Drive' ]

     - num: 2
       wkh: 'Theories of Mediation &amp; Materiality'